andybkly/ghub-xbox-profile-fixer/README.md

 2. In Task Manager, confirm that `lghub.exe`, `lghub_agent.exe` and `lghub_system_tray.exe` are closed.
 3. Keep a backup of `%LOCALAPPDATA%\LGHUB\settings.db`.

-The utility also checks for running G Hub processes and refuses to create a database while they are open.
+The utility checks for running G Hub processes and refuses to create a database while they are open.

-## Transfer G502 X profiles
+## How to use it

-1. Open the utility and select `%LOCALAPPDATA%\LGHUB\settings.db` if it was not found automatically.
+1. Open the utility.
+2. Select `%LOCALAPPDATA%\LGHUB\settings.db` if it was not found automatically.
-2. Open **Transfer G502 X Profiles**.
-3. Click **Analyse and create converted copy**.
-4. Review the number of assignments and profiles found.
-5. Save the converted database.

-The conversion copies button, scroll-wheel and G-Shift assignments.
-It intentionally keeps DPI, polling, lighting firmware and onboard settings separate.

-## Fix Xbox / PC Game Pass profiles

-1. Open **Fix Xbox Game Pass Profiles**.
-2. Click **Scan Xbox games**.
+3. Continue to **XBOX games**.
+4. Scan for installed games.
-3. Review the executable path for each missing game.
+5. Review the executable path for each result.
-4. Tick the games you want to add.
+6. Select the missing games you want to add.
-5. Click **Create fixed database**.

-The scanner checks every ready drive for `XboxGames` and `Xbox Games` folders.
-It prefers the official `MicrosoftGame.config` manifest to identify the PC executable.
-You can add a custom install folder or executable manually when a game uses an unusual layout.

-New game profiles begin with the current Desktop profile's assignments and receive their own application/profile records and private setting cards.
+7. Continue to **Create copy** and save the fixed database.

+If a game is not detected automatically, use **Add folder** or **Add executable**.

-## Installing the converted database
+## Installing the fixed database

 1. Keep G Hub closed.
 2. Back up the original `%LOCALAPPDATA%\LGHUB\settings.db`.
 3. Rename the generated file to `settings.db`.
 4. Copy it into `%LOCALAPPDATA%\LGHUB\`, replacing the existing file.
-5. Start G Hub and test the profiles.
+5. Start G Hub and configure or test the new game profile.

 If anything is wrong, close G Hub and restore your backup.

+## Tested

+The initial workflow was verified using Among Us installed through PC Game Pass.
+The game was absent from G Hub before conversion, then appeared and activated correctly after the fixed database was installed.

+Game installation layouts vary, so please report titles that are not detected correctly.

 ## Privacy and security